THE JOY THAT COMES FROM CHRISTMAS

 One evening a group of carolers stopped by her room and sang the beautiful songs that describe the birth of Jesus.
-After they sang, a young lady approached her bed and asked if she knew the Baby that they sang about.
+After they sang, a young lady approached her bed and asked if she knew the Baby that they had been singing about.

-The young lady reminded her of the story and meaning of the birth of Jesus and the plan of salvation.
-She accepted the Lord as her Savior.
+The young lady reminded her of the story and the meaning of the birth of Jesus and the plan of salvation.
+When she heard the story, she accepted the Lord as her Savior.

 Finally, it was time for her to leave and a nurse said, “Well, now that you’re better, it’s time for you to leave.”